 Kim Walker is an independent Global Regulatory Affairs and Quality Assurance Consultant since 2006.
 She has over 21 years of industry experience and over 18 years of regulatory affairs experience.
 In her consulting practice, she assists clients with pre- and post-market regulatory and quality system needs.
 Her work experience includes environmental chemistry, veterinary science, blood banking, clinical laboratory science, infectious disease assay research, microbiology, surgical assistant, IVDs, biologics, pharmaceuticals, combination products, and medical devices in university, start-up company, and large company environments.
 Kim has served on the OCRA Program Committee since 2003, served on the OCRA Board of Directors 2004-2010, and was the 2008-2009 President.
 Kim participated on the CLSI Point of Care Testing, Quality Systems, EP9, and Process Improvement working groups and was listed as one of the authors for CLSI GP22-A3.
 Quality Management System: Continual Improvement.
 She has managed, presented at, and/or moderated at several professional conferences and educational institutions on clinical, regulatory, and quality topics.
 Additionally, she has participated in the SDRAN Mentoring Program since 2009 and the OCRA Mentoring Program since 2012.
 Kim participated on the CSUPERB Advisory Committee and Development Team for the Project Management in Clinical Trials certificate program through the California State University system.
 She was the instructor for the “Pre-Market Submission” course and co-instructor for the “Regulatory Requirements for Medical Products” course in the certificate program.
 Kim was also an instructor for the “Regulatory Requirements for Pharmaceutical Products” course and a co-instructor for the “Technical Writing for the Medical Product Industry” course at UCI Extension.
 She is one of the originators of the Quality Leadership Network between industry and FDA; an organization dedicated to establishing more effective ways for FDA and industry to communicate and work together more effectively.
 Kim achieved both the US and EU RAPS Regulatory Affairs Certifications.
 She received the 2008 Leonard Stauffer Award from RAPS in recognition of her contributions to mentoring and furthering regulatory professional education development.
 She graduated from an SEC university with a Bachelor of Science degree in Bio-Medical Sciences and graduated with a Master of Science degree in Regulatory Affairs from San Diego State University.

-Mary Wilhelm, M.S., RAC, CQA, Executive Director, Regulatory Affairs, Intercept Pharmaceuticals
+Mary Wilhelm, Ph.D. in Regulatory Affairs, M.S., RAC, CQA, Executive Director, Regulatory Affairs, Intercept Pharmaceuticals

 Mary Wilhelm is currently Executive Director, Regulatory Affairs at Intercept Pharmaceuticals in San Diego, California.
 She has over 30 years of experience working in various quality and regulatory functions for biotechnology, pharmaceutical, agricultural biotechnology, and specialty chemical (food additives and bulk excipients) companies.
 At Intercept, she is involved with drug development programs from early investigational products to commercialization and post-approval activities.
 She is experienced in developing regulatory strategy, preparing teams for regulatory meetings, including FDA Advisory Committees, and managing regulatory submissions (e.g., INDs, CTAs, MAAs and BLAs).
 She has participated in multiple regulatory agency meetings with FDA (CBER and CDER), EMA, Health Canada, and for national scientific advice in the EU.